 A plasma jet may reach high temperatures of up to 40,000 degrees Fahrenheit.
 This flame pierces through the metal workpiece, thereby blowing off the molten material leaving a well-trimmed metal piece cut.

-- A plasma cutter has a capacity of converting three-phase or single-phase AC line into a smooth and constant DC voltage of 200 to 400VDC.
+- A cutter has a capacity of converting a three-phase or single-phase AC line into a smooth and constant DC voltage of 200 to 400VDC.
 Therefore it needs high voltage to cut.

 - A plasma cutter using nitrogen and argon mixture gases to cut tough metals such as thick aluminum and steel metal sheets.